Bagman (Better Call Saul): Plot

 The Cousins arrive at a Mexican cartel site to pick up Lalo Salamanca's bail money.
-As they depart, an informant inside the building makes a telephone call to report their presence.
+As they depart, an informant makes a telephone call to report their presence.
 Lalo gives Jimmy McGill directions to a remote desert pickup site.
-Jimmy reluctantly agrees to pick up the money if he is paid $100,000.
-Lalo agrees on the price.
+Jimmy reluctantly agrees to pick up the money in exchange for a $100,000 payment.
 Kim Wexler begs Jimmy not to go, saying he is an attorney, not a "bagman" for drug dealers, but he says he will do it because it will be easy and no one will suspect him of being the courier.
 The next morning, the Cousins deliver two duffel bags of cash to Jimmy at the pickup site.

-Jimmy starts his return trip but several trucks cut him off.
-Numerous gunmen exit, take the money and prepare to kill him.
+Soon after Jimmy starts his return trip, several vehicles cut him off.
+Numerous gunmen exit, take the money, and prepare to kill him.
 The gunmen are suddenly attacked by an unknown shooter.
-All but one are killed and their vehicles are disabled.
-The surviving gunman escapes in the only drivable truck.
+All but one are killed, and their vehicles are disabled.
+The surviving gunman escapes in the only drivable vehicle.
 The unseen shooter was Mike Ehrmantraut, who was tracking Jimmy for Gus Fring.
-He finds his truck was also disabled in the shootout, so he places a still-shaken Jimmy and the money in Jimmy's car and begins driving back to Albuquerque.
+Mike finds his truck was also disabled in the shootout, so he places a still-shaken Jimmy and the money in Jimmy's car and begins driving back to Albuquerque.
 Jimmy's car soon breaks down.
 With no cell phone coverage and no vehicle, they push the car over the edge of the road and walk cross-country with the money in order to avoid the surviving gunman.
 As they camp overnight, Jimmy tells Mike that Kim knows of his work for Lalo; Mike warns Jimmy that if she knows details about the Salamancas, Kim is now "in the game."
 Jimmy and Mike resume their trek the following morning.

-When Jimmy fails to return, Kim pretends to be Lalo's attorney to visit him in prison.
+When Jimmy fails to return, Kim poses as Lalo's attorney to visit him in prison.
 She tells him she is Jimmy's wife and asks for Jimmy's location so she can search.
 Lalo refuses and tells her Jimmy will be fine because he is a survivor.
-A dehydrated and sunburned Jimmy reaches his limit and collapses, and Mike fails to motivate him to go on.
-Mike spots the surviving gunman, but rather than hide as Mike directs, Jimmy regains his motivation and runs into the road to attract the gunman's attention.
+A dehydrated and sunburned Jimmy reaches his limit and collapses.
+Mike spots the surviving gunman, but rather than hide as Mike directs, Jimmy regains his motivation and walks onto the road to attract the gunman's attention.
 When the gunman is close enough, Mike shoots and kills him.
 The gunman's vehicle flips and is destroyed.
 Jimmy and Mike resume walking, this time on the road.